Pat Lesser Harbottle

 Patricia Ann Lesser Harbottle (August 13, 1933 – July 30, 2025) was an American amateur golfer.
 As Pat Lesser, her wins include the 1953 Women's National Intercollegiate Golf Tournament and 1955 Women's Western Amateur.
 At major championships held by the LPGA, she had top four finishes at the 1951 U.S. Women's Open and 1953 Women's Western Open.
 Lesser was also tied for seventh at the 1955 Titleholders Championship.
 In United States Golf Association events, she was the winner of the 1950 U.S. Girls' Junior and 1955 U.S. Women's Amateur.
 Her team won the 1954 Curtis Cup and lost the 1956 Curtis Cup.

-Following her marriage, Harbottle won her third Pacific Northwest Golf Association Women's Amateur in 1965.
+Following her marriage, Lesser Harbottle won her third Pacific Northwest Golf Association Women's Amateur in 1965.
 She was tied for eighth at the 1984 U.S. Senior Women's Amateur.
-By 2016, Harbottle had 23 wins in Tacoma Country and Golf Club events.
+By 2016, she had 23 wins in Tacoma Country and Golf Club events.
 She joined the PNGA Hall of Fame in 1985 and the Washington Sports Hall of Fame during 1999.
 The Pat Lesser Harbottle Invitational was created in 2014 by Tacoma Country.